 - IRS Refund Status Timing & Disappearing WMR/IRS2GO Bars

 So what can you do if your tax refund is taking much longer to get than expected?

-For example same dependent claimed in multiple tax returns).
+For example same dependent claimed in multiple tax returns.
 So here are a few things you can do to try and figure out why your tax refund is so taking so long to get to you.

-The IRS has announced that it expects to issue more than 90% of refunds to taxpayers in less than 21 days.
-So even if you have submitted all your documents you probably need to wait for at least 21 to 30 days before taking on more drastic actions.
+The IRS has announced that it expects to issue more than 90% of refunds to taxpayers in less than 21 days (not business days).
+So even if you have submitted all your documents you probably need to wait for at least 21 days before taking on more drastic actions.

 If you contact the IRS or try to look up your return or refund status on their site while your return is in “Pending” status, don’t be alarmed if they tell you they have no record of your return.

 You can resubmit an amended tax return entering the changes and explaining why you need to amend your original tax return.
 You don’t have to redo your entire return, either.
 Just show the necessary changes and adjust your tax liability accordingly.

 - Hire an accountant or tax services firm to follow up this issue on your behalf particularly if you have a tax obligation to the IRS.
 But be warned, these are not the cheapest options and if you refund is less than $1,000 it may not be worth the cost.